Endoscopic Foraminotomy of the Lumbar and Cervical Spine

 Cervical Endoscopic Foraminotomy

-During endoscopic foraminotomy surgery, the patient is brought to the operative room, and intravenous sedation is administered.
-Under local anesthesia, a small metal tube, the size of a pencil, is inserted into the lumbar spinal nerve hole (neuroforamen).
+During endoscopic foraminotomy surgery, the patient is brought to the operative room.
+Under anesthesia, a small metal tube is inserted to the neuroforamen for direct visualization.
 The surgical tools are inserted through this tube so that your muscles do not need to be torn or cut open.
-The spinal nerve is found with a camera looking through the tube, and protected.
+The spinal nerve is found under direct visualization looking through the tube, and protected.
 Under direct vision, bone spurs, scars, ligament overgrowth, protruded discs, and part of the troubled lumbar facet are removed with appropriate tools (eg, a laser, radiofrequency or mechanical tools) to enlarge the nerve hole and to release the compressed nerve(s).
 Finally, the tube is removed and the incision is closed with a stitch or two.

 Upon completion, the patient is encouraged to walk around and is free to leave the surgical center, with a companion, the same day.
 After a follow-up visit with the surgeon the next day, the patient can go home for a quick recovery.